Top audiology schools in the United States

 The Program in Audiology and Communication Services (PACS) offers a Doctor in Audiology degree accredited by the Accreditation Commission for Audiology Education and the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
 The program, established in 1947, is administered through the Washington University School of Medicine.
 The university also offers a Master of Science in Deaf Education and a Doctor of Philosophy.

 The audiology program at Rush University Medical Center is set in an urban setting and is completed in 15 quarters, which is approximately four years.
 On the average, 35-40 full-time students are enrolled in the program, with 8-12 in each class.
-Students progress through three levels of clinical education, including practica, internships and a full time externship and participate in all audiology services for infants to adults.
-100 percent of graduates pass the Praxis national examination and find employment within one year; 91 percent complete the 15 quarters of education.
+Students progress through three levels of clinical education, including practicals, internships and a full-time externship and participate in all audiology services for infants to adults.